askkaz/docs/develop/channel-development/video-playback.md

 # Playing Video in SceneGraph

-This tutorial will show you how to add video to your SceneGraph project.
-If you haven’t already taken a look, see our previous guide on Building a SceneGraph UI [here](https://github.com/rokudev/docs/blob/master/develop/channel-development/scenegraph-ui.md)!
-This tutorial will be using the same example project from the previous guide.
+This guide demonstrates adding video to a SceneGraph project which is a continuation from [Building a SceneGraph UI](/develop/channel-development/scenegraph-ui.md).
+This guide uses the same example project.

+The main steps include:

+1. Create a video node
+2. Setup the video content
+3. Map the back button

 _Note: The following nodes and methods will be used in this guide._